Imri Demelezi

 Imri Demelezi (born 1985) is a Kosovar Albanian agroeconomist and current deputy minister of agriculture, forestry and rural development of the Republic of Kosovo.

 He completed his undergraduate studies in agroeconomics at the University of Prishtina and obtained a master's degree in sustainable agricultural and rural development from the University of Bologna in Italy.
 He also completed a specialization in agriculture at CIHEAM, IAMB, in Bari, Italy.

 He formerly worked as a teaching assistant at the University of Prishtina, and lectured at UBT College prior to his current position.

+Demelezi is doing his PhD at The University of Natural Resources and Life Sciences, Vienna and is part of Working Group Trans disciplinary Systems Research.

+A recent informative meeting at the University of Pristina aimed to strengthen academic and scientific ties between Kosovo and Norway in the field of bioeconomy.
+Notable attendees included Rector Qerim Qerimi and Mr. Imri Demelezi, Deputy Minister in the Ministry of Agriculture, Forestry, and Rural Development.
+Rector Qerimi emphasized the importance of this collaboration, highlighting its potential to shape the bioeconomy's future in the region and produce tangible results.
+Mr. Imri Demelezi's presence underscores the significance of the meeting in fostering academic and scientific cooperation and its potential to drive positive changes in the bioeconomy sector in the region.

 Demelezi was a candidate in the 2019 parliamentary election with Vetëvendosje.
 He served as deputy minister of agriculture in the first Kurti government during its brief tenure in 2020.
 He returned to government with the second Kurti cabinet in March 2021.